tezedge/tezos-dissector/README.md

 # Tezos dissector

 For a developer who is working directly with a blockchain node, it is very useful to be able to view the traffic of data that moves through the network.
 However, as a blockchain network is cryptographically secured, we had to develop a method for the interception and analysis of the encrypted communication.
-For this purpose, we’ve chosen to create a so-calleddissector for Wireshark.
+For this purpose, we’ve chosen to create a dissector for Wireshark.

 Wireshark is a utility that intercepts packets (messages) that arrive via the network card.
 It uses special plugins known as dissectors to analyze the intercepted packets.